-Sustained healthy operational performance further aided by elevated fuel cracks: Nayara's refinery continued to operate at more than its rated capacity during FY23 and Q1FY24 except in November 2022 due to planned plant shutdown.
-Amidst strong recovery in demand of petroleum products post covid-19 pandemic and disruption due to Russia-Ukraine war, fuel cracks improved substantially during Q1FY23 and remained healthy during next four quarters albeit with some moderation.
-Healthy fuel cracks and sourcing of relatively cheaper Russian grade crude aided GRMs of domestic refiners including that of Nayara during FY23 and Q1FY24.
-Accordingly, Nayara clocked significantly high GRMs during FY23 and Q1FY24 compared with FY22 and historically.
+Sustained healthy operational performance aided by elevated fuel cracks

+Nayara's refinery continued to operate at more than its rated capacity in FY23 and 9MFY24 except in November 2022 due to planned plant shutdown.
+Amid strong recovery in demand of petroleum products post covid-19 pandemic and disruption due to Russia-Ukraine war, fuel cracks improved substantially in Q1FY23 and remained healthy during next six quarters, though with some moderation.
+Healthy fuel cracks and sourcing of relatively cheaper Russian grade crude aided GRMs of domestic refiners including that of Nayara in FY23 and 9MFY24.
+Accordingly, Nayara clocked significantly high GRMs in FY23 and 9MFY24 compared with FY22 and historically.
 In the retail channel, Nayara's profitability was adversely impacted in FY23 because of its inability to pass on the high crude oil prices to the customers.
-However, retail channel profitability improved in Q1FY24 amidst decline in crude oil prices.
-Consequently, Nayara reported significantly better profitability marked by PBILDT margin of 15.01% and 16.96% in FY23 and Q1FY24 respectively vis-à-vis 5.07% in FY22.
-Profitability margins are expected to normalise going forward with expected normalisation of fuel cracks albeit support is expected from its growing retail business.
+However, retail channel profitability improved substantially in 9MFY24 amid decline in crude oil prices.

+Consequently, Nayara reported significantly better profitability marked by PBILDT margin of 15.01% and 14.67% in FY23 and 9MFY24 respectively, compared to 5.07% in FY22.
+Profitability margins are expected to normalise going forward with expected normalisation of fuel cracks, though support is expected from its growing retail business.

-Improved leverage and debt coverage indicators: Nayara's financial risk profile has improved during FY23 and Q1FY24 on account of heathy accruals resulting in improved capital structure and debt protection metrics.
-Nayara's capital structure improved marked by overall gearing of 0.88x as on June 30, 2023 vis-à-vis 1.87x as on March 31, 2022, due to accretion of healthy profits and pre-payment of non-convertible debenture (NCD) of ₹2,285 crore and lease liabilities along with low utilisation of working capital limits.
-Although improved, its absolute debt level continues to remain high at ₹30,100 crore as on June 30, 2023.
+Improved leverage and debt coverage indicators

+Nayara's financial risk profile improved in FY23 and 9MFY24 due to heathy accruals resulting in improved capital structure and debt protection metrics.
+Nayara's capital structure improved marked by overall gearing of 0.67x as on December 31, 2023 compared to 1.87x as on March 31, 2022, due to accretion of healthy profits and pre-payment of non-convertible debenture (NCD) of ₹2,285 crore and lease liabilities with low reliance on interest bearing customer advances as well as working capital limits.
+Although improved, it has sizable absolute debt level of ₹26,923 crore as on December 31, 2023.

 Also, its debt protection metrics improved marked by total debt/PBILDT of 1.80x as on March 31, 2023 compared with 8.55x as on March 31, 2022.
 Going forward, Nayara's capital structure is expected to improve, despite expected debt drawdown for the ongoing petrochemicals project which entails a total project cost of ₹6,539 crore, to be funded through debt of ₹4,016 crore (fully tied-up) and balance from internal accruals.
-Nayara has completed capex of ₹3,629 crore by March 31, 2023, funded through debt of ₹2,337 crore and balance through internal accruals with physical progress of over 90%.
-Scheduled Commercial Operation Date (SCOD) of the project has, however, been delayed to Q4FY24 vis-à-vis earlier envisaged SCOD of August 2023, which is a negative development as against previous estimates.
-Consequently, timely completion of the project and economic ramping up of the same leading to significant improvement in its ROCE, which will remain crucial from the credit perspective.
+Nayara has completed capex of ₹3,819 crore by December 31, 2023, with physical progress of around 98%.
+Nayara has availed term debt of ₹2,887 crore as on January 31, 2024 out of tied up debt of ₹4,016 crore.
+Nayara expects to achieve scheduled commercial operation date (SCOD) in Q1FY25 which was earlier envisaged in Q4FY24.
+Consequently, timely completion of the project and economic ramping-up of the same leading to significant improvement in its ROCE, will remain crucial from the credit perspective.